Moonstruck

-Moonstruck is a 1987 American romantic comedy-drama film directed and co-produced by Norman Jewison, written by John Patrick Shanley, and starring Cher, Nicolas Cage, Danny Aiello, Olympia Dukakis, and Vincent Gardenia.
-The film follows Loretta Castorini, a widowed Italian-American woman who falls in love with her fiancé's hot-tempered, estranged younger brother.
+Moonstruck is a 1987 American romantic comedy film directed by Norman Jewison and written by John Patrick Shanley.
+It stars Cher as a widowed Italian-American woman who falls in love with her fiancé's hot-tempered, estranged younger brother, played by Nicolas Cage.
+The supporting cast includes Vincent Gardenia, Olympia Dukakis, and Danny Aiello.

-Moonstruck had a limited theatrical release on December 18, 1987, and was released nationally on January 15, 1988 by Metro-Goldwyn-Mayer.
+Moonstruck had a limited theatrical release in the United States on December 18, 1987, followed by a wide release on January 15, 1988, by Metro-Goldwyn-Mayer.
 The film earned critical and commercial success.
 It received six nominations at the 60th Academy Awards, winning three for Best Actress (Cher), Best Supporting Actress (Dukakis), and Best Original Screenplay (Shanley).

 Plot

-Thirty-seven year old Loretta Castorini, an Italian-American widow, works as a bookkeeper and lives in Brooklyn Heights with her family: father Cosmo; mother Rose; and paternal grandfather.
-Her boyfriend, Johnny Cammareri, proposes to her before leaving for Sicily to be with his dying mother; Loretta is insistent that they carefully follow tradition as she believes her first marriage was cursed by her failure to do so, resulting in her husband's death after two years.
+Loretta Castorini, an Italian-American widow, works as a bookkeeper and lives in Brooklyn Heights with her parents, Cosmo and Rose, and her paternal grandfather.
+Loretta's boyfriend, Johnny Cammareri, proposes to her before leaving for Sicily to tend to his dying mother.
+Loretta accepts, but she insists on following tradition as she believes failing to do so originally led to her first husband's sudden death.

 Johnny asks Loretta to invite his estranged younger brother Ronny to the wedding.
 Loretta returns home and informs her parents of the engagement.
-Cosmo dislikes Johnny and is reluctant to pay for the "real" wedding that Loretta insists on, while Rose is pleased that Loretta likes Johnny but does not love him; she believes that one can easily be hurt by a partner whom one loves.
+Cosmo dislikes Johnny and is reluctant to pay for Loretta's planned "real" wedding.
+Hearing that Loretta likes but does not love Johnny, Rose tells her that true love can cause romantic partners to be easily hurt by each other.

-When Loretta goes to see Ronny at his bakery, he reveals that he has a wooden prosthetic hand and blames Johnny for his loss in a moment of inattention, after which his fiancée left him.
-Loretta insists that they discuss things in his apartment where she cooks a meal, and both have several (alcoholic) drinks.
-She tells him that she believes he is a "wolf" who cut off his own hand to escape the trap of a bad relationship, to which Ronny reacts furiously and passionately, kissing Loretta and then carrying her to his bed, where they make love.
+Loretta goes to see Ronny at the bakery he owns and learns that he has a wooden prosthetic hand caused by absentmindedly putting his hand in a bread slicer while having a conversation with Johnny; Ronny's fiancée subsequently left him.
+Loretta insists that they talk privately.
+They go to Ronny's apartment, where Loretta cooks a meal, and both have several alcoholic beverages.
+Loretta compares Ronny to a wolf that would gnaw off its paw to escape a trap and claims he deliberately injured his hand to escape a bad relationship.
+Ronny reacts furiously and passionately, kissing Loretta; to her surprise, Loretta kisses him back.
+Ronny carries Loretta to his bed, where they have sex.

 That evening, Rose's brother Raymond and his wife Rita join Rose, Cosmo, and Cosmo’s father for dinner and they wonder where Loretta is.
-Raymond recalls a particularly bright moon like the one shining now that he thought long ago was brought to the house when Cosmo was courting Rose.
-The next morning, Loretta tells Ronny they can never see each other again.
-Ronny promises to never bother Loretta again if she attends an opera at the Met with him.
-She goes to church to confess her infidelity and afterwards calls at Raymond and Rita's store to close out the cash register.
-Upon leaving, she impulsively goes to a hair salon and buys a glamorous evening gown and shoes at a boutique next door.
+Raymond recalls a particularly bright moon that he believes was in the sky when Cosmo was courting Rose, which Loretta and Ronny witness as well.
+The next morning, Loretta is overcome with guilt, but Ronny promises to never bother her again if she attends a performance of La bohème at the Met with him.
+Loretta goes to church to confess her infidelity and afterwards impulsively goes to a hair salon and buys a glamorous evening gown and shoes at a boutique.